Imaginary cones and limit roots of infinite Coxeter groups: Introduction

 In recent years, several studies about infinite root systems of Coxeter groups have been conducted (see for instance \cite{bonnafe-dyer,dyer:rig,dyer:weak,fu:dom}).
-One of the notions introduced is a nice generalization of the {\em imaginary cone}, which first appears in the context of root systems of Kac-Moody algebras (see~\cite{kac}), to Coxeter groups; see~\cite{hee:imc,fu:imc,dyer:imc,edgar}.
-While a root system lives in the positive side of the isotropy cone of its associated bilinear form, an imaginary cone lives in the negative side of the isotropic cone.
-Precisely on the isotropic cone, between root systems and imaginary cones, lives the set of limit points of the directions of roots.
+One of the notions introduced is a nice generalization of the \emph{imaginary cone}, which first appears in the context of root systems of Kac-Moody algebras (see~\cite{kac}), to root systems of Coxeter groups in general; see~\cite{hee:imc,fu:imc,dyer:imc,edgar}.
+While a root system lives in the positive side of the isotropic cone of its associated bilinear form, an imaginary cone lives in the negative side of the isotropic cone.
+Precisely on the isotropic cone, between root systems and imaginary cones, lives the set of limit points of the directions of roots, which we call \emph{limit roots}.

 In~\cite{HLR}, the second and third author, together with J.-P.~Labb\'e, initiated a study of the set $E(\Phi)$ of limit roots of a based root system $(\Phi,\Delta)$, with associated Coxeter system $(W,S)$.
 In this second article we study the close relations of the set~$E(\Phi)$ with the imaginary cone studied by the first author~\cite{dyer:imc}, which leads to new fundamental results about the structure of geometric representations of infinite Coxeter groups.